Domestic rabbit: Show jumping

 Rabbit show jumping, a form of animal sport between rabbits, began in the 1970s in Sweden and has since become popular in the United States and Australia.
 Unlike judging shows, show jumping is largely a spectator sport.
 When rabbit jumping was first starting out, the rules of competition were the same as horse show jumping rules.
 However, rules were later changed to reflect a rabbit's abilities.
 The first national championship for rabbit show jumping was held in Stockholm, Sweden in 1987.

 Abandonment

 Many pet rabbits are abandoned by their owners, especially those purchased as "Easter bunnies".
 In 2017, they were the United States' third most abandoned pet.
-Rabbits are also frequently abandoned or relinquished to shelters due to challenges with rabbit housing, behavioral issues, or simply a loss of interest in the pet.
+Rabbits are also frequently abandoned or relinquished to shelters due to challenges with rabbit housing, behavioural issues, or simply a loss of interest in the pet.
 Some of these abandoned pets are adopted and go on to become family pets in various forms.
-As domestic rabbits have been bred to be docile compared to wild rabbits, they will be less able to care or fend for themselves should they be abandoned, or if they escape into the wild.
+As domestic rabbits have been bred to be docile compared to wild rabbits, they will be unable to care or fend for themselves should they be abandoned, or if they escape into the wild.